-Since it is the ability of the charger to charge this battery in how long, the performance is as follows.
+Since it is the ability of the charger to charge this battery for how long, the performance is as follows.

 kWh ÷ h = kW

-In other words, the unit of capacity of the charger is kW, which is exactly the same as the output.
+In other words, the unit of power of the charger is kW, which is exactly the same as the output.

 In addition, the battery itself also needs to be excellent.
-Especially, the one with a large charge capacity per unit mass or unit volume is excellent.
+Especially, the one with a high power density per unit mass or unit volume is excellent.
 The former is called "weight energy density," and the latter is called "volume energy density".

 For example, for a lithium-ion battery size 18650, the weight energy density is 201Wh / kg, and the volume energy density is 520Wh / L. On the other hand, alkaline batteries have AA battery sizes of 36Wh / kg and 109Wh / L, respectively, and square lead-acid batteries have 40Wh / kg and 82Wh / L, respectively.